GCTC-NTGC/gc-digital-talent/api/README.md

 - Ensure your GraphQL Type and Eloquent Model share the same name.
 - Add the `@rename` attribute on any fields that don't exactly match the name of an Eloquent field (most likely to due to clashing case conventions).
 - Add [directives](https://lighthouse-php.com/5/eloquent/relationships.html) such as `@belongsTo` and `@hasMany` on fields that represent Eloquent relationships.

+#### Seeding data

+Most models should have an accompanying [Model Factory](https://laravel.com/docs/8.x/seeding#using-model-factories), which can be used to repeatedly generate items for local development, or unit tests.

+You should probably ensure some amount are generated in the main DatabaseSeeder.php file, or in another seeder file which is called by DatabaseSeeder.

+In the case of a lookup table expected to hold a fairly small amount of data, you may want to skip creating a Factory and simply define a seeder which adds specific values to the database, instead of random ones.
+In this case, you may want to use a method like `updateOrCreate` or `firstOrCreate` to ensure you don't create multiple entries for the same values.